1. WORK AND PAYMENT

 1.1 Project Through the HelpMe! service, Client is hiring Trivessa to: Provide technical knowledge, advice, and guidance related to the design, development and deployment of the websites above, on an as-needed basis.
 Any request considered to fall outside this scope of work, as outlined above, is at the sole discretion of Trivessa.
 All work is to be performed remotely during regular business hours as indicated on Trivessa’s Google Business Page (subject to change).
 Emergency assistance outside of business hours at the emergency rate as noted.

-1.3 Rates, Invoices and Payment The Client will pay in advance upon booking the first hour of HelpMe! through the online booking platform on trivessa.com.
-Should the session extend past the hour booked online, the Client has the option to end the session or to continue the session for a maximum of two additional hours (three hours total) at the regular hourly rate of $85 (USD) rounded to the next hour.
+1.3 Rates, Invoices and Payment The Client will pay in advance upon booking the first hour of HelpMe! through an online booking link.
+Should the session extend past the hour booked online, the Client has the option to end the session or to continue the session for a maximum of two additional hours (three hours total) at the hourly rate noted on the booking page (USD) rounded to the next hour.
 Trivessa will bill the Client at the conclusion of each help request if time exceeds the one hour HelpMe! session paid in advance.

 1.4 Expenses While unlikely, should Trivessa incur expenses under the HelpMe! service, the Client will reimburse applicable expenses.
 Expenses will be pre-approved by the Client then invoiced by Trivessa.
 Reimbursement applies to expenses directly related to the work being done on behalf of Client.
 Examples may include the purchase of stock photography, website plugins, fonts, music, and the like.